 As a contractor however you would only need to file taxes in the United States.
 Make sure to check with a tax consultant as situation can vary depending on your citizenship and residence situation.

 One potential issue that a lot of remote workers run into is; getting paid in Canadian Dollars but having to spend US Dollars while living in the US.
-It is recommended to setup a US bank account, and utilize a money transfer service to convert CAD to USD.
+It is recommended to setup a US bank account, and utilize a money transfer service like TransferWise to convert from CAD to USD.

 If you would be traveling often between US/Canada then I recommend getting a credit card with 0% international fees which can save you a lot on exchange fees.